Olena-web/rsschool-cv/cv.md

 ## CODE EXAMPLE

-Disemvowel Trolls _KATA_ from _CODEWARS_:
+Disemvowel Trolls - _KATA_ from _CODEWARS_:
-**Trolls are attacking your comment section!**
+_Trolls are attacking your comment section!_
-**A common way to deal with this situation is to remove all of the vowels from the trolls' comments, neutralizing the threat.**
+_A common way to deal with this situation is to remove all of the vowels from the trolls' comments, neutralizing the threat._
-**Your task is to write a function that takes a string and return a new string with all vowels removed.**
+_Your task is to write a function that takes a string and return a new string with all vowels removed._
-**For example, the string "This website is for losers LOL!" would become "Ths wbst s fr lsrs LL!".**
+_For example, the string "This website is for losers LOL!" would become "Ths wbst s fr lsrs LL!"._
-**Note: for this kata y isn't considered a vowel.**
+_Note: for this kata y isn't considered a vowel._

 `function disemvowel(str)` {\
 `let newStr = "",`\
 `i;`